garris/BackstopJS/README.md

-referenceUrl             // Specify a different state or environment when creating reference. readyEvent               // Wait until this string has been logged to the console. readySelector            // Wait until this selector exists before continuing. delay                    // Wait for x milliseconds hideSelectors            // Array of selectors set to visibility: hidden removeSelectors          // Array of selectors set to display: none
+referenceUrl             // Specify a different state or environment when creating reference. readyEvent               // Wait until this string has been logged to the console. readySelector            // Wait until this selector exists before continuing. readyTimeout             // Timeout for readyEvent and readySelector (default: 30000ms) delay                    // Wait for x milliseconds hideSelectors            // Array of selectors set to visibility: hidden removeSelectors          // Array of selectors set to display: none